chronicleworks/chronicle-examples/README.md

 * [Time Recording](./domains/time-recording/guide)

 For the purposes of these instructions we will use the `manufacturing` domain, but any domain will work.
 Simply substitute the name of the domain's directory for `manufacturing` in the following instructions.
+For the other listed domains, instead substitute `artworld`, `corporate-actions`, or `time-recording`, as desired.

 ### Run a Standalone Node

-You can run up a standalone version of Chronicle which is a single node with a local database rather than backed by a blockchain.
+You can run up a standalone version of Chronicle which is a single node with a local database, recording transactions on an in-memory ledger rather than a blockchain.

 ```bash
 gmake run-manufacturing